 Make an effort to be involved and attend the National School Plant Management Association’s annual meeting.

-Conduct and chair the Regional Meeting at the Annual Association Meeting to include (when required) the election of the new Regional Director.
-Processes shall be as follows:

-Distribute written duties of the office.

-Seek nominees, who understand, agree, and accept their duties.

-Elect by ballot or by hand vote.

-Present the newly elected Regional Director contact information to the Secretary.
+8. Members at Large shall:

+Attend all meetings of the Board of Directors at no expense for mileage or lodging to the Association.

+Be knowledgeable of VSPMA bylaws and objectives of the VSPMA.

+Encourage and promote participation and membership in the Association with all educational entities.

+Bring forward educational facility issues and concerns which cross regional lines to the Board of Directors.

+Assist Regional Representatives where needed.

+Assist in the planning process of the Annual Association Meeting.

+Serve on committees as requested by the President.

+Make an effort to be involved and attend National School Plant Management Association’s annual meeting.

-8. The Sponsor Representatives on the Association Board of Directors shall:
+9. The Sponsor Representatives on the Association Board of Directors shall:

 Attend all meetings of the Board of Directors to represent Sponsors at no expense for mileage or lodging to the Association.